 - Continuation – the goal is to stabilize your mood and hormones, aid in recovery, and prepare a long-term plan to prevent repeat occurrences.

 It is important to remember that becoming depressed is not a sign of inadequacy or failure, but a physiological reaction in your body caused by the combination of giving birth and raising a child.
-If you properly understand the risks, causes, and symptoms of the disorder, getting your life back to normal will be much easier than living a life while suffering from postpartum depression.
+If you properly understand the risks, causes, and symptoms of the disorder, getting your life back to normal will be much easier than living a life suffering from postpartum depression.

 Many people have never heard of seasonal depression.
 Seasonal depression is a depression that strikes a person at roughly the same time each year.
 Most people with seasonal depression find that they have bouts of depression during the fall and winter.
 This is known as winter depression.
-Seasonal depression can occur in the spring and summer, though it is rare.
+Seasonal depression can occur in the spring and summer, although it is rare.
 This form of seasonal depression is known as summer depression.

 - Persistent sadness